Properties of Noncommutative Renyi and Augustin Information: Applications of Auxiliary Functions in Error Exponent Analysis

 for any indicator function $\mathbf{1}$.
 We denote by $\eps_\text{c}^\star\left(n, R , Q\right)$ the {minimum} average probability of error over all $n$-blocklength constant composition codes with type $Q$ and transmission rate $R$, i.e.

-In the problems of classical source coding with QSI, the aim is to compress classical data and decompress them with the aid of QSI.
+In the problems of classical source coding with QSI (or called the classical-quantum Slepian-Wolf coding), the aim is to compress classical data and decompress them with the aid of QSI.
 The classical data are represented by $n$-length sequence $\mathbf{x}^n \in \mathcal{X}^{\otimes n}$.
 The sequence can be produced from an identical and independently distributed (i.i.d.) probability distribution $P \in \mathscr{P}(\mathcal{X})$, i.e.

 where we denote by $T_Q^n$ the type class that contains all $n$-length sequences with type $Q$.

 The encoder $\mathcal{E}_n:\mathcal{X}^n\to \mathcal{I}$ maps the source to a finite index set $\mathcal{I}$ with \emph{compression rate} $R:= \frac1n \log |\mathcal{I}|$.
 The QSI